token-tricksters/deep-learning-nlp/README.md

 # DNLP SS23 Final Project - Multitask BERT - Token Tricksters

-This repository is the official implementation of the Multitask BERT - Token Tricksters project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
+This repository is the official implementation of the Multitask BERT project for the Deep Learning for Natural Language Processing course at the University of Göttingen by Lars Kaesberg, Niklas Bauer, Constantin Dalinghaus, and Sebastian Kampen.

 > 📋 Optional: include a graphic explaining your approach/main result